atbcb/usab-uswds/_prowag/technical.md

 >
 > B.   Where the ends of the bottom *grade break* are behind the back of *curb* or edge of pavement where there is no *curb* and the distance from both ends of the bottom *grade break* to the back of *curb* or edge of pavement where there is no *curb* is 60 inches (1525 mm) or less, the *detectable warning surface* shall be placed on the *ramp* run at the bottom *grade break*.
 >
->C.   Where the ends of the bottom *grade break* are behind the back of *curb* or edge of pavement where there is no *curb* and the distance from either end of the bottom *grade break* to the back of *curb* or edge of pavement where there is no *curb* is more than 60 inches (1525 mm), the *detectable warning surface* shall be placed on the clear area so that both front corners of the *detectable warning surfaces* are at the back of *curb* or no greater than 6 inches (150 mm) from the edge of pavement where there is no *curb*.
+> C.   Where the ends of the bottom *grade break* are behind the back of *curb* or edge of pavement where there is no *curb* and the distance from either end of the bottom *grade break* to the back of *curb* or edge of pavement where there is no *curb* is more than 60 inches (1525 mm), the *detectable warning surface* shall be placed on the clear area so that both front corners of the *detectable warning surfaces* are at the back of *curb* or no greater than 6 inches (150 mm) from the edge of pavement where there is no *curb*.

 <div class="advisory">
   <figure">
-    <figcaption>Figure R305.2.1(a) Perpendicular curb ramp</figcaption>
+    <figcaption>Figure R305.2.1(a) A. Perpendicular curb ramp</figcaption>
     <img src="./images/R305-2-1-A_perpendicular_curb_ramps.png" alt="Plan view of perpendicular curb ramp with returned sides identifying the location of both ends of the bottom grade break are in front of the back of curb and the maximum offset of the detectable warning surface from the back of curb." />
   </figure>
   <figure>
-    <figcaption>Figure R305.2.1(b) Perpendicular curb ramp </figcaption>
+    <figcaption>Figure R305.2.1(b) B. Perpendicular curb ramp</figcaption>
     <img src="./images/R305-2-1-B_perpendicular_curb_ramps.png" alt="Plan view of perpendicular curb ramp at street corner with detectable warning surface aligned with grade break when either end of the bottom grade break is less than sixty inches from the back of curb." />
   </figure>
   <figure>
-    <figcaption>Figure R305.2.1(c) Perpendicular curb ramp </figcaption>
+    <figcaption>Figure R305.2.1(c) C. Perpendicular curb ramp</figcaption>
     <img src="./images/R305-2-1-C_perpendicular_curb_ramps.png" alt="Plan view of perpendicular curb ramp at street corner with detectable warning surface aligned with back of curb (diagonal to grade break) when either end of the bottom grade break is more than 60 inches from the back of curb." />
   </figure>
 </div>